smitmartijn/networkinsight-cookbook/manuscript/ch-application-security-planning.md

 While sFlow is supported, I generally would not recommend using it if you have the choice between NetFlow and sFlow.
 If you only have the option for sFlow, try to get a non-sampled data stream and be more vigilant in determining whether the recommended firewall rules are complete.

-More information on how Network Insight ingests and processes incoming network flows, is described in the chapter [Flow Processor]{.underline}, which is under [Architecture]{.underline}.
+More information on how Network Insight ingests and processes incoming network flows, is described in the chapter [Flow Processor]{#ch-flow-processor}, which is under [Architecture]{#ch-architecture}.

 ## Configuring Data Sources for NetFlow, IPFIX & sFlow